How to Develop Your Decision-Making Skills: 15 Crucial Tips

 If you pick the latter option, you might convince yourself that it’s not that big a deal, after all.
 When neither choice is ideal, that can keep you from making one or push you in the wrong way.
 Nevertheless, to make the best decision, you need to acknowledge all the facts.
 If you’re tied between easy and right, consider the benefits of your choice and the positive changes it could bring.
 What, then, is the necessary decision you must take?

-Sometimes, the reason we can't make better decisions is that we care too much about things that we shouldn't.
-'Anti-guru' and author of The Life-Changing Magic of Not Giving a F*ck, Sarah Knight, stresses the importance of prioritising and economising the energy we put into various matters.
-That way, you not only save yourself from spending precious energy on minimal issues, but you can also make the best decisions for yourself without hesitation.
-This easily extends to the workplace.
+Sometimes, the reason we can’t make better decisions is that we care too much about things that we shouldn’t.
+“Anti-guru” and author of The Life-Changing Magic of Not Giving a F*ck, Sarah Knight, stresses the importance of prioritizing and economizing the energy we put into various matters.

-If you catch yourself wasting valuable energy and time on trivialities, ask yourself, 'How long should I spend on this?
-How important is it?'.
+If you catch yourself wasting valuable energy and time on trivialities, ask yourself: “How long should I spend on this?
+How important is it?”
 Be strict with the amount of energy and time you invest in different things.
 Not only will it liberate you from tedious matters, but it will also make you an effective decision maker.

-12. Be Independent
+12. Be independent

-When faced with hard choices, it's reasonable to seek other people's opinions.
-It gives you a new perspective on the matter, and it helps you consider aspects that you hadn't before.
-However, becoming dependent on other's views can stunt the development of your decision-making skills.
+When faced with hard choices, it’s reasonable to seek other people’s opinions.
+It gives you a new perspective on the matter, and it helps you consider aspects that you hadn’t before.
+However, becoming dependent on others’ views can stunt the development of your decision-making skills.

-There are a few crucial steps you should follow to ensure that doesn't happen.
+There are a few crucial steps you should follow to ensure that doesn’t happen.
 To begin with, limit the number of people you consult to a selective few.
 Too many opinions will leave you uncertain about what to do.
-Additionally, instead of asking others 'What should I do?', calibrate your question to 'What is your view on this?'.
-That way, you sustain your authority on the matter but also gain insight from others.
-It's also essential to ensure your sources are trustworthy and knowledgeable - asking people at random will not do.
+Additionally, instead of asking others “What should I do?”, recalibrate your question to “What is your view on this?”

 Sometimes, getting a different perspective on a situation can be the nudge you need to have a breakthrough moment.
 However, concluding independently is equally important.
 After all, it’s your decision to make; trust yourself that you can make the right one.

-Long gone will be the days you spent duelling over dilemmas or struggling to correct the outcomes of a thoughtless decision.
+Long gone will be the days you spent dueling over dilemmas or struggling to correct the outcomes of a thoughtless decision.
 Not only will your performance improve substantially, but you will be able to have ease of mind, too.
 So, the next time you have an important decision to make, keep these steps in mind.

 Which of these steps did you find the most useful?
 Share your thoughts with us in the comments section below!